md-ash-dot/mildew-detector/README.md

 - **Business Requirement 1**: Data Visualization

+1. The client wants to see average images and variability images for each class (healthy or powdery mildew).
   - We will display the "mean" and "standard deviation" images for healthy and powdery mildew contained leaves.
+2. The client wants to see the differences between average healthy and average powdery mildew cherry leaves.
   - We will display the difference between an average healthy leaf and an powdery mildew contained leaf.
   - We will display the histogram of colour values of the average healthy leaf and powdery mildew contained leaf images.
+3. The client wants to see an image montage for each class.
-  - We will display an image montage for either healthy or owdery mildew contained leaves.
+  - We will display an image montage for either healthy or powdery mildew contained leaves.

 - **Business Requirement 2**: Classification

-  - We want to predict if a given leaf is healthy or contains powdery mildew.
+1. The client wants an ML system that is capable of predicting whether a cherry leaf is healthy or contains powdery mildew.
   - We will build a binary classifier and generate reports.
+  - We will predict if a given leaf is healthy or contains powdery mildew on new data.

 ## ML Business Case